Table of Contents

 3. A bra doesn’t need an underwire to be considered sexy

 So often, we’ll go for the underwire to perk up our breasts because brands like Victoria’s Secret and La Senza are advertising bras that scoop the underboob and add a cup size.
 The truth is that bras don’t need an underwire to be a push-up bra.
-In fact, this Gorgeously Lace Bra and Panty Set
+In fact, this Gorgeously Lace Bra and Panty Set is wire free and comes with foam bra inserts to give smaller chested ladies more help in the cleavage department.

 And let’s not forget, bras don’t have to be push-up to be alluring.
 Bralettes, such as this Tabitha Tie-Front Bra, are unexpectedly seductive and prove that cleavage—or big boobs, for that matter—is not entirely necessary to feel sexy in a pair of intimates.